Circle of Willis

 - horizontal (A1) segments of the left and right anterior cerebral arteries (ACA)

-- anterior communicating artery (ACOM)
+- single anterior communicating artery (ACOM)

 - left and right posterior communicating arteries (PCOM) (although some consider the PCOM to be anterior circulation)

 - horizontal (P1) segments of left and right posterior cerebral arteries (PCA)

-- basilar artery (tip)
+- single basilar artery (tip)